City : Career Climbing Pastures : Moving on to a New Job

 When you do choose to move on you'll have to hand in a notice and follow company procedure - you'll have to ask your manager about how to move on to know what's required of you!

 Top Tips for Moving Onwards and Upwards

 Having the right skills might be important if the new job you are applying for requires you to have certain qualifications or abilities.

 Look out for this in advance so that you can prepare – don’t forget that many employers will happily provide training to new employees and that you may have skills you can adapt into new roles.
 You may even have a chance to complete training in your current role that will help you with future jobs!

 If you need a further qualification to boost your career prospects then have a look at our Learning Campus to see what options are available to you.

-Volunteering can be related to work or not, but could well give you the chance to demonstrate new skills and to network with new people.
-It also shows that you are willing to work hard and are not just motivated by money.
-(If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Avenue on our website for more information).
+If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Avenue on our website for more information.

 It is vital that you update your CV when you apply for any new positions.